Archive product

 Description

-7 Reece Mews, South Kensington, was the home and studio of Francis Bacon for over thirty years.
-After his death in 1992, award-winning photographer Perry Ogden was granted access to work uninterrupted for many days to create this captivating record of the house and its contents.
-He captured every part of the hidden interior of the small building: the rickety wooden stairs; the kitchen with a "gallery" of bacon works in reproduction; the bedroom with shelves stacked high.
-In the studio itself, thirty years of inspired artistic efforts were amassed unchecked: slashed, discarded canvases strewn across the floor; brushes, rags, and cans encrusted with layers of paint; surfaces used as improvised palettes; the last unfinished self-portrait on the easel.
+7 Reece Mews, South Kensington, was Francis Bacon's home and studio for over thirty years.
+After his death in 1992, access was granted to award-winning photographer Perry Ogden to work uninterrupted for several days to create this captivating record of the house and its contents.
+He captured every part of the hidden interior of the small building: the shaky wooden stairs; the kitchen with a 'gallery' of bacon in reproduction; the bedroom with shelves stacked in piles.
+In the studio itself, thirty years of inspired artistic effort were gathered: torn, rejected canvases scattered on the floor; brushes, rags, and cans layered with paint; surfaces used as improvised palettes; the last unfinished self-portrait on an easel.

-For some, Bacon's studio was a heroic statement, a work of art in itself, constructed to distill and give form to his aesthetic intentions.
-In this astonishing book, we are invited to an intimate and privileged look around his private space and to gain unparalleled insight into how, why, and what he painted.
+For some, Bacon's studio was a heroic statement, a work of art in itself, constructed to distill and shape his aesthetic intentions.
+In this astonishing book, we are invited into an intimate and privileged look at his private space and gain unparalleled insight into how, why, and what he painted.

-The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a "museum without walls" and to make the world of art accessible to a wide audience, as well as the research of leading scholars.
+Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
+Their greatest passion and mission was to create a “wall-less museum” and to make the world of art and leading scientific research accessible to a broad audience.
 To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-owned company, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2000 titles in print.
-It publishes high-quality books in all areas of visual creativity: the arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+Today, still an independent family business, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2000 titles printed.
+It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children's books is also expanding.
-Based in London with a sister company in New York and subsidiaries in Melbourne, Singapore, and Hong Kong.
+Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed the pioneering concept of what is today called book packaging (or co-edition publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs, thereby reducing unit production costs.
-Neurath's concept was the first of many innovations he introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and thus reduce unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson brought to the publishing world.

-Wishing to continue book packaging in a second edition and recognizing the need to amortize the high production costs of illustrated books, Neurath established his own publishing house, with offices in London and New York in the autumn of 1949.
-Eva Neurath, who had arrived in London from Berlin in 1939, was a co-founder.
+Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house, with offices in London and New York, in autumn 1949.
+Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Of the ten titles published on the first Thames & Hudson list in 1950, English Cathedrals, with photographs by Martin Hürlimann, was the first and most successful.
-A testament to the company's strong belief in the longevity of books from the very beginning, it remained in print until 1971.
-The first year of publication also saw "Out of My Later Years" by Albert Einstein, an early indicator of the program's breadth.
-With the gradual and successful expansion of the list, which grew from ten titles in 1950 to 144 in 1955, the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, then the epicenter of book publishing in London.
-The operation remained at that address, eventually expanding to five houses, until 1999, when it returned to High Holborn.
+Of the ten titles published on Thames & Hudson’s first list in 1950, the English Cathedrals, with photographs by Martin Hürlimann, was the first and most successful.
+A testament to the company's strong belief from the outset in the longevity of books, it remained in print until 1971.
+Also in the first year of publication was Albert Einstein’s “Out of My Later Years,” an early indicator of the program’s scope.
+As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, then the epicenter of book publishing in London.
+The manufacturing remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.

 Attributes / Details